-With all the social and peer pressures that your middle school students face, it is important to remind them of what they can do and be.
+With all the social and peer pressures that your elementary school students face, it is important to remind them of what they can do and be.
 Teach your students the importance of character and self-talk during Character Week.
-Use one character trait for each day of Character Week, and encourage students to practice that trait and use their own unique skills to be the agent of change in their lives as they deal with the social pressures of middle school.
+Use one character trait for each day of Character Week and encourage students to practice that trait and use their own unique skills to be the agent of change in their lives as they deal with the social pressures of school.

 Trustworthiness is a great character trait to kick off Character Week.
 Start a class discussion about trust and what it means to your students.
 Between keeping a friend’s secret to being noticed as more mature by adults, trust can mean a lot of different things.

 Fairness is one of several character traits that can conquer bullying.
 It’s all about being objective and non-judgmental of others.